Pocahontas lives!

 The Four Names of Pocahontas

-• Pocahontas - a nickname meaning roughly "Little Mischief"
+• Pocahontas - a nickname meaning roughly "Little Mischief"; William Strachey provided the original translation, "Little-wanton."

 • Rebecca - her Christian name, given at the time of her baptism